notepad-plus-plus/userDefinedLanguages/README.md

 # Notepad++ User Defined Languages Collection

-Notepad++ supports around 80 programming languages for syntaxic highlighting & folding.
+Notepad++ supports around 80 programming languages for syntax highlighting & folding.
 If your beloved programming language is not in the supported language list, you may find it here.

 To learn all about User Defined Languages: